Good Tech Campaign

 • Understand reporting avenues and age-appropriate grounding techniques.

-Students who meet the eligibility criteria and successfully complete the two-level assessments will be certified as Mental Health First Responders.
+Note: Students who meet the eligibility criteria and successfully complete the two-level assessments will be certified as Mental Health First Responders.

-Students who earn the Good Tech badge will demonstrate leadership and organisational skills, resourcefulness, and will be aware of signposting for support.
+Students who earn the Good Tech Champ badge will demonstrate leadership and organisational skills, resourcefulness, and will be aware of signposting for support.

 Good Tech Campaign components

 This campaign follows a multi-dimensional path to make the online world safer for growing children and young adults.
-Through its various components - Mental Health First Responder programme, Good Tech Guru, Good Tech Squad, and Litt, the campaign aims to build safer and trustworthy digital environments for growing digital natives, while building their abilities to navigate it more critically and responsibly.
+Through its various components - Mental Health First Responder programme, Good Tech Guru, Good Tech Squad, and Litt, the campaign aims to build safer and trustworthy digital environments for the digital natives, while building their abilities to navigate it more critically and responsibly.

 Mental Health First Responder

-Certified Mental Health First Responder training with verifiable credentials aligned to the WEF Education 4.0 framework.
+Certified Mental Health First Responder programme with verifiable credentials aligned to the WEF Education 4.0 framework.

 Good Tech Guru